ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/011-creating-and-scheduling.md

 <samp>Made For Kids</samp> Indicating that a YouTube broadcast is Made For Kids will disable features such as Live Chat.

-<samp>Twitter Latency</samp> Choose Low to enhance interaction with your audience by reducing buffering delay.
+<samp>X Latency</samp> Choose Low to enhance interaction with your audience by reducing buffering delay.

 ### Scheduling Your Broadcast